MicrosoftDocs/defender-docs/defender-office-365/submissions-outlook-report-messages.md

   If user reporting is turned off and a non-Microsoft add-in button is selected, the **Report** button isn't available in supported versions of Outlook.

-- The built-in **Report** button in Outlook for web, new Outlook for windows supports reporting messages from shared mailboxes or other mailboxes by a delegate.
+- The built-in **Report** button in Outlook on the web and the new Outlook for Windows supports reporting messages from shared mailboxes or other mailboxes by a delegate.
   - Shared mailboxes require Send As or Send On Behalf permission for the user.
   - Other mailboxes require Send As or Send On Behalf permission _and_ Read and Manage permissions for the delegate.